 Pay Down Debt

-While you don’t have to have a zero balance on your credit cards, it does help to pay down debt as much as possible to help guarantee you’ll get a home mortgage in Los Angeles.
+While you don’t have to have a zero balance on your credit cards, it does help to pay down debt as much as possible to help guarantee you’ll get a home mortgage in Riverside.
 After your qualifying income, the next most important thing for lenders is your total debt.
 Lenders will look closely at the debt-to-income ratio to determine your mortgage qualifications.
 To satisfy your lender, your total monthly debt payments – and that includes the mortgage payment – should not be more than 36% of your monthly gross income.

 You should also avoid taking on any new debt after applying for the mortgage.
 You can be sure your lender will go back over your credit with a fine-toothed comb before closing – and new debt can bring a halt to the whole thing.
 So, even if you need a new bedroom suit or a new refrigerator for that new house, put off these major purchases till after closing.